xattr/xattr/README.rst

 .. image:: https://travis-ci.org/xattr/xattr.svg?branch=master
     :target: https://travis-ci.org/xattr/xattr

-xattr is a Python script wrapper for viewing and editing extended filesystem attributes on the command line.
-It is provided as an alternative to getfattr, setfattr, etc. for Unix-y environments that don't have those.
+xattr is a Python wrapper for extended filesystem attributes.

+xattr also ships with an `xattr` command line tool for viewing and editing extended filesystem attributes.
+On platforms that support or ship with the attr package, you may prefer to use the `getfattr` and `setfattr` command line tools from the attr package.

 Extended attributes extend the basic attributes of files and directories in the file system.
 They are stored as name:data pairs associated with